 This post contains affiliate links.

-James Herriot’s Treasury for Children This is an often-recommended treasury for the early years!
+James Herriot’s Treasury for Children This is an often-recommended treasury for the early years, and includes stories of animals in the country.

 Jan Brett’s Animal Treasury– Jan Brett’s beautiful illustrations and engaging stories are favorites of many families.
 Many of her stories are based off of folk-tales from other countries.
 Her books are sometimes considered light reading, but any child would love to have this treasury!